davidpots/playsongnotes/_lessons/35 [John Lennon] Happy Xmas (War is Over).md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+This video is an acoustic guitar lesson for the song "Happy Xmas (War is Over)" by John Lennon and Yoko Ono.
+I'll show you how to play it, whether you're looking for simple strum-along version or a more advanced arrangement full of flourishes to capture the melody you hear in the album version.
+This lesson includes a playthrough, explanation of how to play each chord, overview of the chord progressions needed, strumming patterns -- I cover it all!
+I created this tutorial for Songnotes, which is my personal music lesson web project (video and text-based lessons).

+Video timestamps:

+- 0:00 Playthrough
+- 1:08 Lesson intro
+- 1:58 Basic chords used
+- 3:20 Strumming pattern
+- 3:55 Simple-strum instructions
+- 5:20 Adding melodic flourish

 ## Lyrics and chords